hifreedo/up9rade/_posts/2018-09-09-neural-network-grade-5.md

 So, we may consider to have a solid network structure first, then tune the hyper parameters.

+When we dealing with a fixed depth neural network, it seems better performance still could be achieved by increasing width of network, even have number of nodes from middle layer bigger than number of input nodes, for e.g. set the hidden layer nodes 1000 compares to inputs of 784.
+And of course, the training time is dramatically increased.

+Towards current network structure： a large net (from width perspective, slightly bigger than input nodes) might give you some good, only if you could bare with training cost.
+A large learning rate, greater than 1, definitely could not supply any of goods on both performance and efficiency.

+<img src="{{site.url}}/img/nn022.png">

+There's also another experiment conducted to test the way of learning rate choosing:

+And you might also take this into consideration, what will the accuracy be after run many epochs if we set the learning rate as negative value?

 As said, this is the mini version of mnist classification, in the coming future posts, various activation functions, multi hidden layers, L1 and L2 normalization and batch normalization methods will be introduced into coming versions.

-<img src="{{site.url}}/img/nn022.png">

 [post status: half done]